webfruits/best-practice/README.md

 [TypeScript](https://basarat.gitbooks.io/typescript/docs/why-typescript.html) will help you a lot and finally increase your productivity and code quality.
 With TypeScript you can easily navigate through your whole codebase and it prevents you making mistakes during writing code.
 It forces you to write better code.
 Feel free to read this inofficial [TypeScript StyleGuide and Coding Conventions](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md#variable-and-function).

 ## Use Classes
-- **Write one class per file only.** With TypeScript it is getting really easy to write classes and to extend classes.
+- **Write one class per file only.** It's a common paradigm and makes it much easier to read and understand your codebase.

 - **Structure you implementation.** You'll find a [skeleton class](./skeleton-class/SkeletonClass.ts) in this repository, which provides comment blocks for `Properties`, `Constructor`, `Public Methodes`, `Private Methodes` and `Events`.
 If you like, use this `SkeletonClass.ts` to structure you implementation for a class.